froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-2.0-root-YAML-files.md

 ---
-title: Y USA Open Y 2.0 root YAML files
+title: YMCA Website Services 2.0 root YAML files
 ---

 There are plenty of [YAML](http://en.wikipedia.org/wiki/YAML) configuration files at the root of the profile.
-Some of them are standard Drupal configuration and others are Y USA Open Y specific.
+Some of them are standard Drupal configuration and others are YMCA Website Services specific.

 ## Basic .yml files

 The following ones are very common and can be found in many Drupal modules:

-- `openy.info.yml` ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/let-drupal-8-know-about-your-module-with-an-infoyml-file)) - defines Y USA Open Y as a profile and defines its name and dependencies
+- `openy.info.yml` ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/let-drupal-8-know-about-your-module-with-an-infoyml-file)) - defines YMCA Website Services as a profile and defines its name and dependencies
-- `openy.libraries.yml` ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-module)) - defines global Y USA Open Y drupal asset libraries
+- `openy.libraries.yml` ([documentation](https://www.drupal.org/docs/8/creating-custom-modules/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-module)) - defines global YMCA Website Services drupal asset libraries
-- `openy.permissions.yml` - defines global Y USA Open Y permissions
+- `openy.permissions.yml` - defines global YMCA Website Services permissions
-- `openy.services.yml` ([documentation](https://www.drupal.org/docs/8/api/services-and-dependency-injection/structure-of-a-service-file)) - if you are introducing a service that is needed by all (or the majority of) Y USA Open Y modules add it here and store the service class file in the `openy/src` directory
+- `openy.services.yml` ([documentation](https://www.drupal.org/docs/8/api/services-and-dependency-injection/structure-of-a-service-file)) - if you are introducing a service that is needed by all (or the majority of) YMCA Website Services modules add it here and store the service class file in the `openy/src` directory

-## Y USA Open Y specific .yml files
+## YMCA Website Services specific .yml files

-There are also a few configurations related to the Y USA Open Y installation process and the Y USA Open Y package system:
+There are also a few configurations related to the YMCA Website Services installation process and the YMCA Website Services package system:

 - `openy.installation_types.yml`
 - `openy.themes.yml`
 - `openy.packages.yml`

-### Y USA Open Y packages
+### YMCA Website Services packages

-The Y USA Open Y package system introduces a new level of abstraction, shifting from the Drupal standard module level to packages.
-Packages represent complete Y USA Open Y features, which could include multiple modules.
+The YMCA Website Services package system introduces a new level of abstraction, shifting from the Drupal standard module level to packages.
+Packages represent complete YMCA Website Services features, which could include multiple modules.
 A package is a declaration of a group of several modules.
 You can enable and disable a package, which means the whole set of the associated Drupal modules are enabled or disabled.

-This approach provides a convenient way of managing Y USA Open Y features.
+This approach provides a convenient way of managing YMCA Website Services features.

-The Y USA Open Y system module provides a page where the enabled and available packages are listed and can be installed/uninstalled.
-See the Y USA Open Y Extend page (at `/admin/openy/extend`).
+The YMCA Website Services system module provides a page where the enabled and available packages are listed and can be installed/uninstalled.
+See the YMCA Website Services Extend page (at `/admin/openy/extend`).

-### Y USA Open Y Installation types
+### YMCA Website Services Installation types

-When an Y USA Open Y site is installed there is also another abstraction level - the installation type - which groups packages.
+When an YMCA Website Services site is installed there is also another abstraction level - the installation type - which groups packages.

 The hierarchy is as follows: